Playing games does not necessarily mean merely 'messing about'. Most human play is accompanied by genuine emotional intensity*.

 What you get

 A Stone Paper Scissors game is more than an 'activity in a box'.
-It is customised to meet the development of learning needs of the audience and moderated by an experienced facilitation team, skilled not only at the organisation and presentation of the game but in drawing out the various learning or developmental reflections that inevitably arise from the game -play.
+It is customised to meet the needs of the participants and the overall objective, be that for education, research or to gather observations, insights and lessons.
+Our games are moderated by an experienced facilitation team, skilled not only at the organisation and presentation of the game but in drawing out the various outcomes and reflections that inevitably arise from the game -play.

 And of course, games are fun!